AriArash44/frontend-mentor/1.QRcode/README.md

   - **Vite Proxy:**
     Vite is configured with a proxy (in `vite.config.js`) to address CORS issues during local development.

 - **Vercel & Github pages:**
-    For deploying back-end and front-end app
+  For deploying back-end and front-end app.

 ## Demo